How Does Car Insurance Work?

 Car insurance pays for car damages and injuries after an accident.

-Without insurance, you would have to pay for damages you cause.
-For example, if you rear ended someone, your car insurance policy, not you, would pay to fix the car you hit.
+Without insurance, you would have to pay for damages you cause out of pocket.
+But with auto insurance, if you rear end someone, your policy, not you, would pay to fix the car you hit.

-Many states require a minimum amount of car insurance.
+Most states require a minimum amount of liability car insurance, which covers any injuries or damage you cause in an accident.
 You can get higher amounts of coverage so that the policy pays for more types of things or covers larger expenses, such as if you rear-end a Ferrari.

 Find Cheap Auto Insurance Quotes in Your Area